microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/directoryobject_delete.md

 # Delete directoryObject

-Delete directoryObject.
+Deletes a directoryObject.

 ## Prerequisites
-One of the following **scopes** is required to execute this API: _Directory.AccessAsUser.All_
+The following **scopes** is required to execute this API: _Directory.AccessAsUser.All_

 **NOTE:** Users, groups, and contacts are types of directory object.
 As a result,if you need to delete users, the following **scope** can and should be used: _User.ReadWrite.All_
 ## HTTP request